 The results from preclinical studies or clinical trials of a product candidate or a competitor's product candidate in the same class may not predict the results of later clinical trials of our product candidates, and interim results of a clinical trial are not necessarily indicative of final results.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy characteristics despite having progressed through preclinical studies and initial clinical trials.
-In particular, we do not know how GB001 will perform in future clinical trials, if any.
-In the Phase 2b LEDA study, GB001 showed a consistent numerical reduction of 32-35% across all three dose groups in proportion of patients presenting with asthma worsening, as compared to placebo, which was the primary endpoint of the clinical trial, but these results were not statistically significant.
-Further, GB001 did not meet its primary or secondary endpoints in the TITAN Phase 2 study of GB001 in chronic rhinosinusitis.
-In addition, GB001 did not meet the primary efficacy endpoint of improvement in FEV1 over 10 weeks in the first Phase 2 clinical trial conducted by Pulmagen Therapeutics (Asthma) Limited, or Pulmagen, and the second Phase 2 clinical trial conducted by Pulmagen and its partner, Teijin, was limited to only Japanese patients.
-In October 2019, Novartis announced that the pooled analysis from a pair of Phase 3 clinical trials of patients with moderate asthma, and in December 2019, Novartis announced that the pooled analysis from a pair of pivotal Phase 3 clinical trials of patients with moderate-to-severe asthma did not meet the clinically relevant threshold for reduction in rate of moderate-to-severe exacerbation and that the results did not support further development of fevipiprant in asthma.
 It is not uncommon to observe results in clinical trials that are unexpected based on preclinical studies and early clinical trials, and many product candidates fail in clinical trials despite very promising early results.
 For example, our decision to advance seralutinib as a potential treatment for PAH is based in part on the efficacy of imatinib (Gleevec), a tyrosine kinase inhibitor with known activity against PDGF and marketed for oncology indications, observed by Novartis in a Phase 3 clinical trial; however, we may not observe similar efficacy in our clinical trials of seralutinib.
-Moreover, this and any future preclinical and clinical data may be susceptible to varying interpretations and analyses.
+Moreover, these and any future preclinical and clinical data may be susceptible to varying interpretations and analyses.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving promising results in earlier studies.
 Furthermore, we cannot assure you that our preclinical programs will be able to progress from candidate identification to Phase 1 clinical development.